We are planning now and will start October 5th. More details are forthcoming!

 G/T instructional seminars are designed to extend student interests beyond the regular classroom.
 In these seminars, students develop a broad range of advanced level skills for in-depth study and creation of a product or presentation.
 Many of the seminars will include guest speakers or field trip opportunities, so students can work with experts in an area of interest.
-Applications are available in early September.
-See Ms. Bickerton if you wish to apply.
+Seminars are open to ALL STUDENTS.

 Important Things to Remember:

 Seminar Descriptions: If you are interested in one or two of these seminars, you must apply for the seminar(s).
 Applications are due September 24th.
 If a student applies late, he or she must check availability with Mrs. Chelidona first.

 Students in this seminar will have an opportunity to develop an understanding of the African American history through the use of primary documents, speeches, and discussions.
 You will also utilize research skills to investigate the various historical time periods in order to understand the global perspective and influences of the time period.

 Students in GT Book Club will choose at least three books to read this year from the GT Book Club List.
 Students may also sign up to be book club leaders.
 Book club leaders create strong discussion questions, and facilitate the book discussion.
 Two or three students from book club may also participate in a county-wide discussion each month at the Miller Branch library.

 The creative writing seminar provides advanced-level creative writers with the opportunity to produce original creative writing based on their interests.
 Mini-lessons focus on areas like story elements, figurative language, generating ideas, and diction.
 Students will prepare works for publication and evaluate their own growth as writers by applying metacognitive reflection skills.
 Throughout the year, writers should maintain a portfolio of polished work and should actively participate in providing feedback to other writers.